 Marello studied poetry with Raymond Carver and Black Mountain Poet Edward Dorn, at the University of California Santa Cruz and the University of Colorado Boulder, respectively.
 She studied fiction with Gil Sorrentino as a Stegner Fellow at Stanford University.

 Marello has taught part time and as a Jones Lecturer at Stanford University, as a graduate teaching fellow at the University of Colorado, and as a part time lecturer the University of California Santa Cruz; and in the PhD and MFA programs, as a one-year visiting professor at the University of Oregon Eugene, and as an assistant professor at the University at Albany SUNY.
-She is currently a Professor of English at Lynchburg College.
+She is currently a Professor of English at University of Lynchburg.